pevey/medusa-plugin-resend/README.md

 ## Why Resend?

-There are 3 primary options for sending email with Medusa:

-### Sendgrid

-Uses Handlebars-style templates

-Pros:
-- Has a web-based GUI template editor
+Fortunately, there are now many options for notification providers that can be used with Medusa, including Sendgrid, AWS Simple Email Service (SES), Postmark, and Resend.

+A major pro of Resend in some use cases if the ability to use React email templates.
+If your frontend is a Nextjs app, using React templates that can be added to version control is likely ideal for your use case.
+It allows your frontend developers to stay in one syntax and reuse assets and design elements.

-- Easy and quick to sign up and get started
+- Easy and quick to set up with no initial sandbox mode that restricts recipients

-Cons:
-- Not the cheapest option
-- Templates are not stored locally and not easy to add to version control
-- Some people don't want a GUI email editor and find it a hindrance

-### AWS Simple Email Service (SES)

-Uses Handlebars-style templates (React and SvelteKit template options are coming soon)

-Pros:
-- The cheapest option.
-Often free if you host your app on EC2.
-Still usually the cheapest option even if you don't.
-- Convenient if you are already using AWS services
-- Medusa plugin uses local email templates that can be added to version control repos
+- Uses local email templates that can be added to version control repos

-Cons:
-- No GUI email editor
-- Some people find AWS difficult to navigate/set up
-- New customers are placed in sandbox mode to start and have to submit a request to get real email-sending privileges

-### Resend

-Uses Handlebars OR React templates
+- Uses Handlebars OR React templates

-Pros:
-- Easy and quick to set up
-- Medusa plugin uses local email templates that can be added to version control repos
-- **Can use React templates**

-Cons:
-- No GUI email editor
-- Not the cheapest option
-- Currently in beta, so invite-only (or join the waitlist)

 ## Templates